 Purpose

-The Development Committee (the “Committee”) assists the Board in meeting its responsibility in oversight of future material capital investment plans, ensuring alignment with strategy and creation of long-term value to YVR through reducing risk, reducing costs, generating revenue, or improving performance.
-The Committee also exercises high-level oversight of the Airport Authority’s asset management program, which is aimed at providing a roadmap for achieving value from physical airport assets by optimizing cost, risk, resiliency and performance across the asset lifecycle in a manner that is aligned with the organization’s strategic and sustainability objectives.
-The Committee exercises high-level oversight of critical Capital Projects as needed.
+The Development Committee (the “Committee”) assists the Board in meeting its responsibilities in the oversight of:

+land development strategy and opportunities

+future material capital investment plans and, as needed, Critical Investment Projects such as the North Runway Rehabilitation Project (2023-2024)

+The Committee ensures that the foregoing are aligned with the Airport Authority’s Strategic Plan and create long-term value for YVR through reducing risk, optimizing costs, generating revenue, adding resiliency, advancing sustainability objectives or improving performance.

 Responsibilities

-The following responsibilities are recurring activities performed by the Committee, with the understanding that the Committee may carry out modified or additional functions as may be appropriate in response to changing business, legislative, or regulatory conditions and other responsibilities or duties delegated to the Committee by the Board:
+The following responsibilities are recurring activities performed by the Committee, with the understanding that the Committee may carry out modified or additional functions as may be appropriate in response to changing business, legislative, or regulatory conditions and other responsibilities or duties delegated to the Committee by the Board.
+Depending on strategic materiality, some of these responsibilities will be carried out at the full Board level rather than at the Committee level.
+The appropriate balance will be determined by the Board Chair, Committee Chair and applicable Management.

+Land and Business Development

+Review and provide input on material land and business development opportunities to ensure alignment with the Strategic Plan and the long-term objectives in the Master Plan, including consideration of risks arising from the level of investment, proposed partnership structures, community impacts and future trade-offs.

+Receive high-level, risk-based updates on land and business development opportunities to ensure that investments are achieving their intended outcomes, and where there are significant variations from the project plan, the Committee will consider recommendations from Management to realign the plan or revise intended outcomes as appropriate.

+As may be delegated by the Board, review material issues identified in the Master Plan or Land Use Plan and provide advice to the full Board to further the Board’s oversight and periodic approval of these documents.

+Capital Investment Plans and Projects

 Review and provide input on the Long-Term Capital Plan, including the Capital Budget, to ensure alignment with the Airport Authority’s strategic plan and sustainability objectives and to ensure long term value from both existing and new assets and infrastructure through an asset management approach.

-Review and provide input on Management’s approach to asset management, ensuring that it focuses on maximizing the life expectancy and value of airport assets and infrastructure, and it does so in a manner aligned with the Airport Authority’s strategic plan and sustainability objectives.
+[NTD: Consider moving this budget review function over to FAC]

-Review and recommend to the Board for approval, as appropriate, capital projects or programs identified by Management as bearing significant risk or strategic importance to necessitate Committee assessment, including all projects with values greater than $50 million (“Critical Investment Projects”).
-The Critical Investment Projects will be assessed based on:
+Review and recommend to the Board for approval, as appropriate, capital projects or programs with values greater than $50 million and identified by Management as bearing significant risk or strategic importance to necessitate Committee assessment (“Critical Investment Projects”).

-alignment of the defined business objective with strategy, and

-the Critical Investment Project’s business case, which will be in a form appropriate to the project and include: scope, schedule, and budget range with a view to affordability, value drivers, and return on investment; total cost of ownership analysis; a comprehensive risk analysis; operational performance expectations and maintenance requirements over the full asset life cycle; assessment of organizational capacity to carry the project to completion; and due consideration as to whether all potential viable options have been presented in light of our sustainability objectives.

-Receive high-level, risk-based updates on Critical Investment Projects to ensure that projects are achieving their intended outcomes, and where there are significant variations from the project plan, the Committee will consider recommendations from Management to realign to plan or revise intended outcomes as appropriate.
+Receive high-level, risk-based updates on Critical Investment Projects focused on whether projects are achieving their intended outcomes, and where there are significant variations from the project plan, the Committee will consider recommendations from Management to realign to plan or revise intended outcomes as appropriate.

+[Sustainable Ground Transportation Strategy

+Review and provide input on any Sea Island transportation strategies to ensure that they meet the needs of our customers, employees and cargo and logistics businesses and consider broader regional transportation goals while also promoting our sustainability objectives and support the Strategic Plan and the longer-term goals contained in the Master Plan.]

+Other

+Review and provide input on any Management partnerships with regional airports to ensure that regional airport infrastructure supports the needs of our community and its economy to meet long term sustainable growth and development.

+Receive [annual] updates on Management’s asset management program, confirming that it focuses on maximizing the life expectancy and value of airport assets and infrastructure.

 Monitor enterprise-level risks associated with Capital Projects, airport asset and infrastructure condition, service levels, reliability, maintainability, and capacity, and infrastructure resilience in the event of emergency events, including climate change and natural disaster.

 Composition